- Planting 3,000,000 Trees on Kilimanjaro

 - Establishing 30 tree nurseries, distribute seedlings and plant nearly 3 million trees to reforest open spaces and water sources and restock wildlife

 - Providing education on the environment and conservation

 - Promoting integrated environmental approaches, such as organic farming and strategies to reduce pesticides and chemical fertilizers

 Mount Kilimanjaro in Northeastern Tanzania has three distinct volcanic cones.
 The highest – called Kibo – is 5,895 meters high and covered by snow.
-However, the snowcap is rapidly disappearing.
-In March 2005, the peak was almost bare for the first time in 11,000 years.
+However, the snowcap is disappearing.
 According to NASA, the most recent ice cap volume has dropped by 80%.
 This will have grave consequences for the local population who depend on water from the ice fields during the dry seasons and monsoon failures.

 Additionally, deforestation and poor land management have accelerated soil erosion on farming lands.
 Streams are muddy with tons of vital topsoil that is being washed away.
 Increased flooding is destroying crops and causing food shortages.